The Eleventh Hour (Jars of Clay album): Composition

+Release

 The album's tour was later recorded and released as a DVD known as 11Live, which featured the same cover artwork as The Eleventh Hour.
 Later, the group re-recorded many songs from the first four albums and released these studio sessions along with the live performances as Furthermore: From the Studio, From the Stage.
 "Something Beautiful" and "The Eleventh Hour" were the only songs from The Eleventh Hour that were included on the studio portion of the release, while "The Eleventh Hour" appeared a second time on the live performance (the only song to appear twice, on track five of each disc) and "Disappear", "I Need You", "Fly" and "Revolution".
 In 2007, the group parted from Essential Records and Sony BMG, Essential's parent company, decided to release a greatest hits collection as part of their The Essential series.
 The Essential Jars of Clay features four songs from The Eleventh Hour which are the singles "I Need You", "Fly" and "Revolution" and the album's track "Silence".

+A live version of "I Need You" and "Fly" appear on the band's 2003 double album, Furthermore: From the Studio, From the Stage.
+"I Need You" also appears on the WOW Hits 2003 compilation album.